Mango-information-systems/mango-is-website/source/tools/pullReceipt/index.md

   # Visual
   content:
    - type: p
-     value: Do you feel like you waste too much time working on administrative tasks?
+     value: Every now and then, you have to look for purchase invoices through mailboxes, and send them to your accountant.
+   - type: p
+     value: "Aren't these administrative tasks just a waste of time?
+A tool can do them for you."
-   - type: h3
+   - type: h2
+     class: small
-     value: pullReceipt automates the processing your incoming invoices.
+     value: pullReceipt identifies all the incoming invoices in your mailbox, and processes them.
+   - type: p
+     value: It saves you time, and lets you focus on your business.
    - type: div
      class: row sequence-container
      value: "